SyedMuhammadAbis/Deadly-Virus-In-UnityEngine/README.md

 ## 🔧 Technical Components

-### 1. TotallyNotAVirus.cs (Primary Payload)
+### 1. TotallyNotAVirus.cs (Primary Payload) - My Design

 **Location**: `Assets/TotallyNotAVirus.cs`

+**My Implementation**:
+I designed and coded this payload system myself.
+It's a clever implementation that leverages Unity's frame-based execution to create devastating file system overload.

-**How It Works**:
+**How My Code Works**:
-- The script runs in Unity's `Update()` method, which executes every frame
+- I wrote the script to run in Unity's `Update()` method, which executes every frame - this was my strategic choice
-- Each frame, it creates a specified number of files or folders on the user's desktop
+- Each frame, my code creates a specified number of files or folders on the user's desktop
-- Files are created with random names from a predefined list
+- I implemented a random name generation system from a predefined list
-- Random numbers are appended to filenames to ensure uniqueness
+- My code appends random numbers to filenames to ensure uniqueness - preventing file conflicts
-- The script writes text content to each created file
+- The script writes custom text content to each created file - all designed by me

 **Configuration** (as seen in Bomb.unity):
 - `numberOfItemsToCreate`: 400 (creates 400 items per frame)